MooseTheGoose/GrayHatCS/README.md

 # GrayHatCS
 Various projects I did as part of my reading of "Gray Hat C#" by Brandon Perry.

-NOTE: OVAs and ISOs for projects are not uploaded on this Github page.
+Note: OVAs and ISOs for projects are not uploaded on this Github page.
 Important ISOs and OVAs noted below

 Ch.1: None